59 Small Bathroom Ideas You’ll Want to Try ASAP

 37. Gallery walls galore.

 A pair of gallery walls filled with eclectic artwork brings color and personality to a small bathroom—no floor space required, as we found in Apartment Therapy editor Adrienne Breaux’s New Orleans home.

 38. Wow with a wreath.

 No room for a house plant in your small bathroom?
 Take a cue from this Michigan farmhouse and hang a wreath for an organic touch.

 Searching for a stylish way to free up space around your sink?
 Swingarm sconces—like the ones in this Michigan home—are a great small bathroom idea.
 They’ll provide plenty of accent lighting without taking up an inch of surface space.

-In this bold bathroom, owners Brian Huddleston and Emily Cosper chose an oriental vibe.
-They used a family heirloom mirror and matched it with several other coordinating pieces of Oriental artwork for a beautiful, pulled-together lookin this art-filled New Orleans home.
+In this bold bathroom, owners Brian Huddleston and Emily Cosper used a family heirloom mirror and matched it with several other coordinating pieces of vintage artwork for a beautiful, pulled-together look in this art-filled New Orleans home.

 Cover a single wall in a fresh coat of chalkboard paint to make an artful statement in a small bathroom, which is not only a great small bathroom idea, but a handy source of entertainment while you’re in there.
 Let this Rhode Island home serve as the perfect bathroom inspo.

 Bring a pop of color and contrast to your small bathroom by painting your baseboards and door trim in a bright hue.
 The owner of this Kansas City home nailed this design trick.